Devlog #5: When the Platform Catches Up

 Then I needed to validate what they'd done.

 There's no validation layer.
 No /vibe check.
-No pre-mortem.
-No "prove this actually works before you mark it done."
-The agents said "complete" and I was supposed to believe them.
+The agents declared "complete" and expected me to believe them.
 If you've followed this series since devlog 1, you know how that ends.
 It's the "tests passing" lie, except now it's three agents lying in parallel.

 I let one agent run overnight.
 In the morning, it had closed 4 tasks.
 Two were actually done.
-One was half-done with a passing test that didn't test what it claimed.
+One passed a test that verified nothing.
 One was just... wrong.
-Confidently, cleanly wrong.
+Wrong with conviction.
+Cleanly wrong.

 That's 50% accuracy with no audit trail.
 Our stack catches this.
 Native teams don't even try.